farirpgs/fari-games/_games/charge-rpg.md

 Each `Force` will then live inside your world, and as the players interact with the world, the forces do too.

-As time advance, they will act with their `Methods`, which will get them closer or farther away from their `Goals`.
+As time advances, they will act with their `Methods`, which will get them closer or farther away from their `Goals`.

 > #### Force Example
 > **The Rebel Forces** want to **get rid of the usurper that sits on the throne by:**